mccoyJosh/ClassInfo/SDEV140/M07/Day1/1_ai.md

 One important thing to know from the history is the **Turing Test** proposed by Alan Turing in the year 1950.
 The test is basically just has a participant determine if they are speaking to a machine or another person during a conversation and helps us understand how close a machine has come to imitate the ability to think.
+Basically, it asks if we can determine whether the thing we are communicating to is a human or AI.

-Beginning around 2001 1, large data sets became available to train AI on, and in 2017, Google developed a Large Language Model, which is what we see today referred to as AI.
+Beginning around 2001, large data sets became available to train AI on, and in 2017, Google developed a Large Language Model, which is what we see today referred to as AI.